redhat-et/jumpstarter/website/content/en/docs/TestHarness/JumpstarterBoard/connector-reference/_index.md

     </tr>
     <tr>
       <th scope="row">Other/notes</th>
-      <td>While not technically a part of the jumpstarter board, some DUTs need USB host
+      <td>While not technically a part of the dutlink board, some DUTs need USB host
           access to allow flashing from the host, i.e. NVIDIA Jetson boards.
 In some cases multiple USB connections.</a></td>
     </tr>